Thailand Digital Nomad Visa Guide (2024)

 There are a few documents you need for paying taxes in Thailand.

-In this document, it is stated how much money your employer has paid for your personal income tax and social security.
+This document states how much money your employer has paid for your personal income tax and social security.

-If you have additional sources of income, you’ll have to fill in a slightly different personal income tax return
+If you have additional sources of income, you’ll have to fill in a slightly different personal income tax return.

 What are the benefits of being a digital nomad in Thailand?